MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-deprecated-features.md

 | Rules Extension      | Transaction properties                                | Avoid passing data between inbound, provisioning, and outbound synchronization using this utility class.  |
 | Rules Extension      | ExchangeUtils: Create55\* methods                     | The methods to create objects for Exchange 5.5 servers may be removed.        |
 | Interface            | Mms_Metaverse                                        | All ClmUtils class members may be removed in a future hotfix or service pack.   |

+## Certificate Management

+Deploying MIM CM on Windows Server 2008 R2, or using SQL Server 2008 R2 as the underlyng database, is deprecated.

+The MIM CM bulk client is deprecated and not recommended for new deployments.

+## MIM PAM

+Deploying MIM for Privileged Access Manager with a Windows Server 2012 R2 domain controller in the PRIV forest is deprecated.
+Use Windows Server 2016 or later Active Directory, with WIndows Server 2016 functional level, for your PRIV forest domain.
+(Windows Server 2012 R2 is permtted for a CORP forest domain.)

 ## Next steps
 Learn more about: